dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 interface with them.
 Therefore, a hyperintellegent being would also be best suited at identifying these mindform types and metatypes.
-Not only that, but a maximally or ideally hyperintelligent being would embody them all other lower mindform types simultaneously, though not necessarily expressing all of them.
+Not only that, but a maximally or ideally hyperintelligent being would embody all other lower mindform types simultaneously, though not necessarily expressing all of them.

 In summary, hyperintelligent beings are capable of identifying,